 Here are just some of the ways a small business lawyer can save you lots of time, money and stress, now and in the future.

-Structures such as being a sole trader, partnerships, limited companies and limited liability companies all have advantages and disadvantages.
+Structures such as being a sole trader, partnerships with a partnership agreement, limited companies and limited liability companies all have advantages and disadvantages.
 Impartial advice on which is best for you can give you peace of mind.

 You might have envisaged starting off as a sole trader and then incorporating as a company once your profits really start to increase.
 But, there can be legal and tax implications of starting off as one entity and then switching once you’re established.
 In some cases, it may be more beneficial to just incorporate straight away.

 A lawyer can give you tailored advice to your specific needs and future plans.

 If you have a partnership or a company with more than one shareholder, you should take legal advice on how to protect your interests.

 You will need a partnership or shareholders agreement in place to deal with potential scenarios, such as a resignation, sale or unforeseen circumstance.

 Using an impartial business lawyer to advise on the documents makes negotiating with other partners easier in future, adding extra weight to your interests.